JorgeLAB/bank_accouting_api/README.md

 6. Try it! : )

    Use a tool and try to reach the API (highly recommend Curl or Postman - AWESOME TOOLS!)

+##How to execute tests

+We're using RSpec, so our tests are in folder `spec` and configuration for support tools in `spec/support`

+To execute ours tests ir very simple, only goes to terminal and execute:

+`rspec`

+And all tests will run.
+(I hope Green :D)